geostk/semantic_segmentation-2/README.md

 ##### Observations

 The model performs very well except in some cases where it includes parts of car's tires and other corner cases.
-Some of the examples of the output of the model are shown below.
+Some of the examples of the output are shown in few_output_images folder.